rootiest/zippy-klipper_config/extras/filament_change/README.md

 To use this, simply run `PURGE`

+## Toggling Filament Sensing

+You can use the following commands to toggle the filament sensor on and off:

+`ENABLEFILAMENTSENSOR` : This command will enable the filament sensor, allowing it to respond to triggers.

+`DISABLEFILAMENTSENSOR` : This command will disable the filament sensor, preventing it from responding to triggers.

+> NOTE: This requires that you properly define the `sensor_name` variable so the macros know what sensor to control.

+These commands also accept a `SENSOR` parameter that allows you to override the name of the sensor being controlled.
+If the parameter is not specified then the configured `sensor_name` will be used.

+To automate this sensor-toggling process, enable the `auto_sensor` variable and add the companion commands to your `START_PRINT` and `END_PRINT` macros as outlined in the documentation above.

+The `auto_sensor` cannot accept a parameter, so only the configured `sensor_type` will be automatically controlled.

 # Additional Notes

+## Parameters

 All of these macros also support several parameters that allow you to set specific behavior outside of the defaults you configure in the variables.